Drug Testing Positivity Rates Increase to Highest Level Since 2004

 Post-Accident Positivity Increases

-In the federally mandated, safety-sensitive workforce, positivity for post-accident urine testing increased significantly by more than 51 percent; (3.1%) in 2017 versus (4.7%) in 2018 and increased approximately 81 percent between 2014 and 2018.
-This increase was driven by the addition of prescription opioids to the panel – positivity for the hydrocodone/hydromorphone was 1.1 percent and for oxycodone/oxymorphone was 0.77 percent.
+In the federally-mandated, safety-sensitive workforce, positivity for post-accident urine testing increased significantly by more than 51%; (3.1%) in 2017 versus (4.7%) in 2018 and increased by approximately 81% between 2014 and 2018.
+This increase was driven by the addition of prescription opioids to the panel – positivity for hydrocodone/hydromorphone was 1.1% and for oxycodone/oxymorphone was 0.77%.

-Employers who have a drug free workplace policy already appreciate the financial reasons they have put these programs in place, but reviewing the reasons are always beneficial.
+Employers who have a drug-free workplace policy already appreciate the financial reasons they have put these programs in place, but reviewing the reasons is always beneficial.

 Substance abuse directly costs employers billions of dollars per year and results in:

-- Continue to use substances despite persistent social or interpersonal problems that are a result of the substance use
+Continue to use substances despite persistent social or interpersonal problems that are a result of the substance use.
+(1)

 Employers need to evaluate their drug-free workplace programs for effectiveness.
 The basis of a good program is deterrence.
 To provide appropriate deterrence, employers need detection.
-Each specimen (urine, oral fluid, and hair) has their own unique value propositions.
-I recommend working with a drug screening vendor that can offer you all the various, available specimens, as well as, offering solutions that maximize your return in your workplace testing program.
+Each specimen (urine, oral fluid, and hair) has its own unique value proposition.
+I recommend working with a drug screening vendor that can offer you all the various, available specimens, as well as, offer solutions that maximize your return in your workplace testing program.

 1. American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders (4th edition).
 Washington, DC: American Psychiatric Association; 1994